Khan/agar/README.rst

 agar
 ====

-Agar is a set of utilities for `Google App Engine python`_, extracted from numerous GAE projects.
+Agar is a set of utilities for `Google App Engine python`_, , created as part of the `Substrate Project`_.

 Resources
 ---------